Should I Use Ice or Heat for Back Pain?

 Many people engage in rigorous exercise and don’t realize that they could be injuring their back.
 If you haven’t warmed up or cooled down properly, then you could experience pain in the aftermath of your exercise.
 Not only immediately after your workout, but up to several days after.

-This is called delayed onset muscle soreness and may lead to inflammation and pain in your pain.
+This is called delayed onset muscle soreness and may lead to inflammation and pain in your body.
 Ice therapy immediately after intense exercise may aid in inflammation reduction and reduced tissue damage.

 According to a study published in the Journal of Strength and Conditioning Research “cold immediately after exercise or 24 hours later was superior to heat in reducing pain”.